wouter-swierstra/logic-notes/notes/notes.md

 ##### Non-example

 The statement $(P ⇒ P) ⇒ P$ is not true in general.
-Another way an incorrect proof by appear correct is by abusing assumptions.
+Another way an incorrect proof may appear correct is by abusing assumptions.
 For example, here is an incorrect derivation showing $⊢ (P ⇒ P) ⇒ P$

 \begin{prooftree}